 Receive free updates of this Daily Vocabulary Podcast on your email.
 Click here: http://bit.ly/subscribe-for-bm-podcast

-In this English vocabulary lesson, you will learn how to use the word reciprocate.
+In this English vocabulary lesson you will learn how to use the word amicable.
 We are sure that this ESL lesson will help you to enhance your English vocabulary and speak English fluently and confidently.

-Listen carefully on how we can use the word reciprocate in 8 different situations in 8 different sentences.
+Listen carefully how we can use the word amicable in 8 different situations in 8 different sentences.

-Can you frame 3 sentences with reciprocate and type in the comments box?
+Can you frame 3 sentences with amicable and type in the comments box?
 We are waiting.

 We are on a mission to train 1 crore Indians in English fluency.

 This was episode number 138 of 200 BM Vocabulary episodes that we have planned.
 Kindly note that we will be sharing 1 vocabulary episode daily at 6 am Indian Standard Time.

 So meet you tomorrow at 6 ‘o’ clock with a new word!